 Note on Format

-This guideline includes two kinds of informative notes:
+This document includes two kinds of informative notes:

 Notes in bold between thick lines provide direction to the editor of these sequences so that they are properly implemented (e.g., identifying mutually exclusive options).

 Notes in italics between thin lines provide guidance or additional information about specific sequences.